gfroyland/Inflated-Generator/switching double gyre/README.md

 # Double Gyre Sample Figure

 Below is a three-dimensional visualisation of time slices of two almost-invariant sets detected for the switching Double Gyre system using the inflated generator method.
 The left axis of the figure displays the leading spatial eigenvector of the inflated generator, while the right axis of the figure displays two SEBA vectors generated from the first two eigenvectors of the inflated generator.
-This image can be reproduced using the MATLAB script "plot_slices_3D.m" and output data obtained from running "generator_script_DG.jl".
+This image can be reproduced using the MATLAB script "plot_slices_3D.m" and output data obtained from running "generator_script.jl".

 <img src = "https://github.com/gfroyland/Inflated-Generator/assets/168791783/9c79fbd8-ee85-4250-be97-03af57e6221e" width=600 >